x66ccff/SymbolicRegressionGPU.jl/README.md

+> This package is under active development at the moment and may change its API and supported end systems at any time.
+End-users are advised to wait until a corresponding release with broader availability is made.
+Package developers are suggested to try out Reactant for integration, but should be advised of the same risks.

 # 🚀 SymbolicRegressionGPU.jl

 💻 [PSRN](https://github.com/intell-sci-comput/PTS) (Parallel Symbolic Regression Network) enhanced SymbolicRegression.jl for **faster**, large-scale parallel symbolic evaluations on GPUs. _Based on [SymbolicRegression.jl](https://github.com/MilesCranmer/SymbolicRegression.jl)_.